 As well as improving waste levels, flexible packaging manufacture does not take as many resources to produce.
 Due to the smaller, compact packaging, more product can also be distributed reducing fuel costs, emissions and overall carbon footprint.

-Advancements in the type of seal used in flexible packaging has massively improved shelf-life for flexible food packaging, keeping produce fresher for longer for retailers and end users.
+Advancements in the type of seal used in flexible packaging have massively improved shelf-life for flexible food packaging, keeping produce fresher for longer for retailers and end users.

 Flexible packaging allows for rotogravure printing techniques, up to 10 colours, producing extremely vivid colours and photographic images.
 This can be a major selling point for brand owners who have previously been restricted to flexographic printing.
 Although the costs can be higher turnaround times are quick making it a suitable option for large prints runs.